Livia020799/DDMCS/README.md

 - **PctPopulationOver85**: Percentage of the population over 85 years old.

 ### ***Economic and Crime-Related Metrics (continued):***
-- **PctArrested**: Percentage of the population arrested within the last year.
-- **PctVictimOfCrime**: Percentage of the population victimized by crime.
 - **PctCrimesAgainstPersons**: Percentage of crimes committed against individuals.
 - **PctCrimesAgainstProperty**: Percentage of crimes committed against property.
 - **PctCrimesDrugRelated**: Percentage of crimes related to drug offenses.